14 William Street

 Frequently asked questions

-How far is the property from the Moonta town centre?
+How close is the property to the centre of Moonta?

-14 William Street is located about 0.2 km from the centre of Moonta, making local shops and services easily reachable on foot.
+The house is approximately 0.2 km from the heart of Moonta, making local shops, cafés and amenities easily reachable on foot

 What is the climate like in Moonta?